Why you should embrace the diabetic diet

 Cut back on saturated fat with these 5 fast fat swaps .

 - Embrace plant foods, along with low-fat dairy, fish, lean meats and poultry.
 Not only are these foods low in "unhealthy" saturated fats, but they're packed with healthy nutrients.
 Think fiber in plant foods, calcium in dairy and omega-3s in fish.

-Brierley Wright , Health Blog , Nutrition , Wellness
+Brierley Wright, M.S., R.D. , Health Blog , Nutrition , Wellness

 Brierley's interest in nutrition and food come together in her position as nutrition editor at EatingWell.
 Brierley holds a master’s degree in Nutrition Communication from the Friedman School of Nutrition Science and Policy at Tufts University.
 A Registered Dietitian, she completed her undergraduate degree at the University of Vermont.